quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Session resumption versus Keep-alive {#resumption-v-keepalive}

-Because QUIC is encapsulated in UDP, applications using QUIC must deal with short idle timeouts.
+Because QUIC is encapsulated in UDP, applications using QUIC must deal with short network idle timeouts.
 Deployed stateful middleboxes will generally establish state for UDP flows on the first packet state, and keep state for much shorter idle periods than for TCP.
 According to a 2010 study ({{Hatonen10}}), UDP applications can assume that any NAT binding or other state entry will be expired after just thirty seconds of inactivity.

 By using a Connection ID, QUIC is designed to be robust to NAT address rebinding after a timeout.
 However, some QUIC connections may not be robust to